hico-horiuchi/chikurin/README.md

     Available Commands:
       start       Start chikurin daemon
       stop        Stop chikurin daemon
-      status      Show status of chikurin daemon
-      version     Print and check version of chikurin help        Help about any command
+      status      Show the status of chikurin daemon version     Print and check the version of chikurin help        Help about any command

     Flags: